Cash for gold! How much Olympic champions will be awarded

 The move is a symbolic break with the amateur past of the Olympics in one of the games’ most-watched events.

-World Athletics President Sebastian Coe told reporters that the move is meant “to recognize that the revenue share that we receive is in large part because our athletes are the stars of the show.”
+World Athletics President Sebastian Coe told reporters that the move is meant “to recognise that the revenue share that we receive is in large part because our athletes are the stars of the show”.

-The prize money will come out of the share of Olympic revenue that the IOC distributes to World Athletics.
+The prize money will come out of the share of Olympic revenue that the International Olympic Committee (IOC) distributes to World Athletics.

 However, the move could upset the balance of power in the Olympic movement ahead of the Paris Games.
-Coe said World Athletics only gave the International Olympic Committee “a heads-up” of its intentions on Wednesday morning, shortly before it published its announcement.
+Coe said World Athletics only gave the IOC “a heads-up” of its intentions this week, shortly before it published its announcement.

 In response, the IOC said it was up to each sport’s governing body to decide how to spend its share of Olympic revenue.

-“The IOC redistributes 90 percent of all its income, in particular to the National Olympic Committees (NOCs) and International Federations (IFs),” the IOC said.
-“This means that, every day, the equivalent of US$4.2 million goes to help athletes and sports organizations at all levels around the world.
+“The IOC redistributes 90 per cent of all its income, in particular to the National Olympic Committees and International Federations,” the IOC said.
+“This means that, every day, the equivalent of US$4.2 million goes to help athletes and sports organisations at all levels around the world.
 It is up to each IF and NOC to determine how to best serve their athletes and the global development of their sport.”

 The modern Olympics originated as an amateur sports event and the IOC does not award prize money.
 However, many medalists receive payments from their countries’ governments, national sports bodies or from sponsors.

-“It’s a completely different planet from when I was competing, so it’s very important that this sport recognizes the change in that landscape and the added pressures on many competitors.”
+“It’s a completely different planet from when I was competing, so it’s very important that this sport recognises the change in that landscape and the added pressures on many competitors.”

 The United States Olympic and Paralympic Committee awarded US$37,500 to gold medalists at the last Summer Games in Tokyo in 2021.
-Singapore’s National Olympic Council promises US$1 million for Olympic gold, a feat only achieved once so far by a Singaporean competitor.
+Singapore’s National Olympic Council promises US$1m for Olympic gold, a feat only achieved once so far by a Singaporean competitor.

 In sports like tennis and golf, the Olympic tournament is the only time in a season that many pro players compete for free, with medals on offer but no prize money.
 But Coe didn’t want to speculate on whether other events could follow track and field’s lead.